Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 **Exposed** (interface): An interface (such as a header, type, function or configuration option) that is not publicly documented and not part of the stable API, but that is visible to the compiler when building application code.
 A typical example is types that are used in fields of structs whose content is not stable, but that it must be possible to allocate on the stack or statically.

+**Internal** (interface): an interface of a part of TF-PSA-Crypto or Mbed TLS that is only used by other parts of the same project, and is not visible outside of the project.
+In particular, Mbed TLS cannot use internal interfaces of TF-PSA-Crypto.

 **MVP** (minimum viable product): A version of TF-PSA-Crypto and a corresponding version of Mbed TLS that meet the requirements for TF-PSA-Crypto 1.0, and that would be acceptable for a 1.0/4.0 release.

 **Private** (interface): An interface (such as a header, type, function or macro) that is not publicly documented, and that may change or be removed without warning.
 This is the opposite of **public**.
 To the extent that it is practical, the library should prevent applications from accidentally relying on private interfaces, but some private interfaces have to be **exposed**.